skn/daydreamerquotes/README.md

 # About
-This is the source code of the Android app [Quotes the Daydreamer](https://play.google.com/store/apps/details?id=im.skn.daydreamerquoth)
+This is the source code of the [Quotes the Daydreamer](https://play.google.com/store/apps/details?id=im.skn.daydreamerquoth) Android app

 Quotes the Daydreamer (QtD) displays witty, wise and enigmatic curated quotes in the Screen saver (formerly Daydream) mode.

-The "Daydream" screensaver feature of Android introduced in version 4.2 in 2012 and renamed "Screen saver" in 2016.
+The "Daydream" screensaver feature of Android introduced in version 4.2 in 2012 and was renamed to "Screen saver" in 2016.
 QtD displays quotes in this mode.

 # Features
 Features include: